nandorojo/expo-next-react-navigation/README.md

 ```sh
 yarn add expo-next-react-navigation@0.0.25
 ```

-React navigation v4 is supported up to v0.0.25.

 I'm probably going to stop releasing new versions for `v4`, and `v5` will soon be upgraded to the `latest` tag.